CRIStAL-PADR/Speed/docs/source/SpeedlibDocumentation.rst

 * `dccpi` : It should be auto-feched when installing speedlib.
 If not, you can download it here : `dccpi <https://pypi.org/project/dccpi/>`_
 * `bitstring` module details.
 Should be auto-fetched when installing with pip.
 * `wiringPi` : download and install `wiringPi <http://wiringpi.com/download-and-install/>`_
-* Since wiringPi uses low-level mechanisms to access pins, dccpi programs must be run as root
+* Since wiringPi uses low-level mechanisms to access pins, speedlib programs must be run as root

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^